 Employee Retention Credit FAQs

 The Employee Retention Credit is a fully refundable tax credit for eligible employers that paid qualified wages (including allocable qualified health plan expenses) to employees during the COVID-19 pandemic.
 The credit initiated via the CARES Act applied to qualified wages paid after March 12, 2020, and before January 1, 2021.
 For that period, the maximum amount of qualified wages taken into account with respect to each employee for all calendar quarters is $10,000, and the credit is 50% of qualified wages for a maximum credit of $5,000 per employee.
-The Consolidated Appropriations Act of 2021 extended this credit for wages paid on or after January 1, 2021 and before July 1, 2021.
-The new legislation also increased the qualified wages and credit percentage to 70% of $10,000 for each calendar quarter, for a possible credit of up to $14,000 per employee.
+The Consolidated Appropriations Act of 2021 and the American Rescue Plan Act (ARPA) extended this credit for wages paid on or after January 1, 2021 and before December 31, 2021.
+The new legislation also increased the qualified wages and credit percentage to 70% of $10,000 for each calendar quarter, for a possible credit of up to $28,000 per employee.

 The tax credit offsets all withheld federal employment taxes including federal income tax withholding, Employer FICA and Medicare.
 Any excess credit will be refunded or advanced by the IRS.

-Eligible Employers for the purposes of the Employee Retention Credit are those that carry on a trade or business during calendar year 2020, including a tax-exempt organization, that either:
+Eligible Employers for the purposes of the Employee Retention Credit are those that carry on a trade or business during calendar year 2020 and/or 2021, including a tax-exempt organization, that either:

 - Experiences a significant decline in gross receipts during the calendar quarter.

-For 2020, a significant decline in gross receipts means a decline of at least 50% compared to the comparable quarter in 2019.
+For 2020 and/or 2021, a significant decline in gross receipts means a decline of at least 50% compared to the comparable quarter in 2019.
 In 2021 this threshold has been reduced to a decline of at least 20%.